 7. Store Similar Items Together

 Sometimes clutter is just a pile of unorganized things scattered around a room.
-One of the most important steps you should take to keep clutter away is to keep all your shoes, plates, books, and such similar stuff together and ensure that they are returned to their place every time they end up elsewhere.
+One of the most important steps you should take to keep clutter away is to keep all your shoes, plates, books, and similar stuff together and ensure that they are returned to their place every time they end up elsewhere.
 This is especially important for smaller items such as remote controls, makeup, batteries, pens, and toiletries.
 Put these things in containers to ensure they’re always in the same spot.

 8. Plan Your Declutter

 Most people find decluttering their homes a waste of time because the clutter just seems to come back all the time.
 If you’re one of those people, that is probably because you’re doing it wrong.
 Fundamentally, decluttering breaks down to making a decision about an item or an object, whether you keep it and store it in its proper place or get rid of it.
-You can’t move trash from one place to another instead of throwing it away and call it decluttering.
+You can’t move trash from one place to another instead of throwing it away and calling it decluttering.

 Look, I get it.
 It’s hard to get organized and keep your house the safe abode you want after a long day at the office.
 One of the best ways to declutter and arrange everything in your home is to get a professional house cleaning service from an experienced service provider.
-HomeTriangle has partnered with the best house cleaning service providers all over the country to give you the best service you need at an affordable price.
+HomeTriangle has partnered with the best cleaning service providers all over the country to give you the best service you need at an affordable price.
 Call 76 76 000 100 to book a service today.